Hong Kong's Journey from Corruption to Clean Government

 - Senior officials: HKD 1-2 million

-- Mid-level civil servants: 120-140% of private sector median
+- Mid-level civil servants: 120-140% of private sector median8

 Economic Logic:

-Benchmarked to private sector top earners.
+Benchmarked to private sector top earners.8

 Formula: Base Salary = (65% × Private Sector Benchmark) + Performance Bonus